martinmcbride/generativepy/README.md

 Generative art and graphing library for creating images and animations.

+## Breaking changes

+The graph module in this repo has been updated in anticipation of V3.
+This will offer significant improvements going forward:

+* Fluent interface for axes will allow for more formatting options to be added in the future.
+* Line thickness and text sizes are controlled by current context, rather than relying on magic scaling factors.
+* Graph plots are now Shapes (similar to Polygons) to more consistent with other items.
+* This will allow for other axis styles (eg logarithmic and polar plots) and other plot types (bar, scatter etc) in the future.

+*These are breaking changes, but affecting the graph module only.
+They should also be regarded as experimental, as they might change in the final release.
+The documentation on pythoninformer.com has not been updated and still reflects V2.5.*

+It is recommended that you continue working with V2.5 for now, until V3 is released.
+The code can be donwloaded from PyPi.org and the documentation on pythoninformer is correct.

+But if you are keen to try out the changes, feel free to dig into the code, and also look at test_graph_module.py in the imagetests folder, that shows how the new interface is used.

 ## Usage

 generativepy is a library rather an application.
 It provides useful functions and example code that allow you to